dcc-cc3002/final-reality-DiegoSanma/README.md

 player a weapon.

 ## III.
 Party
-Parties are a group of 5 players (was defined initially as 3, but for this version, parties will be allowed to be bigger), that will later fight in combat as a team.
+Parties are a group of 3 members, currently all characters, that will later fight in combat as a team.
 Currently, a party is allowed to add and remove players, as well as checking if the party has been defeated.
 A party is defeated if it is either empty, or all the players in the party have their hitpoints at 0.
+To add a member to a party, first, it is important that the party is not currently full, or else the new member will not be added.

 ## IV.
 Turn Scheduling
 A very important aspect of Final Reality is the ability to fight between players and enemies.
 This turn scheduler